 The goal of any sport is to win and the same goes for chess.
 Perhaps chess is one of the most competitive because of the long study hours that go into training and playing in official tournaments.

 Like losing a game of basketball, tennis, or any other sport, professional chess players suffer from the loss of their chess games severely.
-This feeling of defeat can last up to a very long time.
+This feeling of defeat can last for a very long time.

 The game of chess is so competitive that when some players lose, they may go into a state of sadness and depression for days or even weeks.
 How do I know this?
 Because I’ve been in that same condition before and have witnessed my teammates and opponents go through the same problem.

 The only remedy to this emotional trauma is to Learn From your Mistakes.
-Once you find out where you went wrong, the chances of you losing from that same position is very minimal.
+Once you find out where you went wrong, the chances of you losing from that same position or tactic are very minimal.